X (2022 film): Cast

+Karen Gillan has an uncredited voice cameo as a radio pitchman.

 Themes and influences

 Nate Roscoe of Fangoria wrote in an essay on the film that X exemplifies a modern take on the psycho-biddy horror subgenre, in which aging or elderly women portray grotesque, violent characters.
 Roscoe also notes that the film's primary theme revolves around aging, youth, and longing over the past.
 "Snatching its inspo from the shadiest recesses of art and exploitation, it is the relationship between beauty, aging and self-worth that creeps most conspicuously through the architecture of X." He also notes that the film presents its antagonist—the murderous Pearl—in a manner that is sympathetic, writing that, at moments, "one can't help but feel crushingly sorry for this tragic figure."

 Critics noted the influence of several films on X, with multiple commentators observing homages to the 1974 film The Texas Chain Saw Massacre.
-Other films cited by critics as having an influence on X include Psycho (1960), Hardcore (1979), The Shining, Alligator (both 1980), and Boogie Nights (1997).
+Other films cited by critics as having an influence on X include Psycho (1960), Easy Rider (1969), Hardcore (1979), The Shining (1980), Alligator (1980), and Boogie Nights (1997).
 Richard Roeper wrote that X also contains "echoes" of such pornographic films as Blue Movie (1969) and Debbie Does Dallas (1978).

 Production

-In November 2020, it was announced that A24 would produce a horror film titled X, which would be written and directed by Ti West and star Mia Goth, Scott Mescudi (who also executive produces) and Jenna Ortega.
+In November 2020, it was announced that A24 would produce a horror film titled X, which would be written and directed by Ti West and would star Mia Goth, Scott Mescudi (who also executive produces) and Jenna Ortega.
 In February 2021, Brittany Snow joined the cast.

-Principal photography took place from February 16 to March 16, 2021, in New Zealand's North Island.
+Principal photography took place in New Zealand from February 16 to March 16, 2021, in the Manawatū region of the North Island.

 A number of scenes were shot in and around the city of Whanganui.
 Production was predominantly based at a farm in the settlement of Fordell, where a large barn was constructed as part of the production.
-Photography also took place near the Rangitīkei town of Bulls, where producers made use of an old town hall.
+Photography also took place in the Rangitikei District town of Bulls, where producers made use of the old town hall.